deawyk/deawyk.github.io/_pages/consulting.md

 ### College Admissions Consulting
-_Futur Consulting_ was founded on the back of my extended experience transitioning between schools, environments, and careers.
-We run multi-session 9 hours workshops to help our clients perfect their Personal Statement, Admissions Essay, and/or CV.
-We provide research and expertise during the application process for their target schools.
-Our clients also receive long-term mentorship as we continue to follow up on their committments.
+_Futur Consulting_ was founded on the back of my extended experience transitioning between schools, countries, and careers.
+We specialize in individualized writing workshops for our clients to craft their Personal Statement, Admission Essay, or Resume/CV.
+We provide research and expertise throughout their application process for their target school(s).
+Our clients also receive long-term mentorship as we continue to follow up on their commitments.
 </div>